 SUSTAINABILITY & CSR

-Responsibility - over generations.
+Responsibility – across generations.

 Sustainability of clay and loam

-Klinker are natural fire protection
+Clinker bricks are a natural fire protection

 Natural protection against moisture